vpodpecan/brapi-python/README.md

 3. `Python 3.5+`
 4. python packages listed in `requirements.txt`

+Please consult the corresponding documentation about how to install these requirements on your system.

 The following steps are to be performed only at the first installation.
 All subsequent updates of the project code are deployed using `fabric` (see below).